STREEM software for modeling of surface segregation and stress relaxation in MOVPE growth of InGaN-based structures

 - predictions of the actual composition profile in the active region of the heterostructure, including delayed indium incorporation into the QWs and indium tails in the cap layers or barriers.
 Due to indium surface segregation, the actual composition profile normally deviates from the nominal one built up from the steady-state solutions obtained for every individual epilayer at the respective growth conditions;

-– the onset of stress relaxation via formation of V-shaped dislocation half-loops and subsequent evolution of the strain, threading dislocation density, and indium composition profile can be studied with the STREEM-InGaN software, depending on the particular parameters in the recipe.
+- stress relaxation via formation of V-shaped dislocation half-loops, annihilation of the threading dislocations, and evolution of the strain, threading dislocation density, and indium composition profile can be studied with the STREEM-InGaN software, depending on the particular parameters in the recipe.